 “Then he said to the woman, ‘…you will desire to control your husband, but he will rule over you.’”

 God was forced to expel Adam and Eve from the garden lest they eat of the Tree of Life and live in their fallen condition forever…but not without hope.
 Genesis 3:15 is called the Protoevangelium.
-Protoevangelium is a comprised of two Greek words, protos meaning “first” and evangelion meaning “good news” or “gospel”.
-Thus the protevanglium in Genesis 3:15 is commonly referred to as the first mention of the good news of salvation in the Bible, because the prophecy states that the seed of Satan would bruise the heel of the Seed of Eve.
+Protoevangelium is comprised of two Greek words, protos meaning “first” and evangelion meaning “good news” or “gospel”.
+Thus the protevangelium in Genesis 3:15 is commonly referred to as the first mention of the good news of salvation in the Bible, because the prophecy states that the seed of Satan would bruise the heel of the Seed of Eve.
 We all know that women don’t have “seeds,” men do.
-This is therefore a prophecy of the Virgin Birth and the Lord Jesus Christ dealing Satan a deathblow (crushing his head) even on a cross.
+This is therefore a prophecy of the Virgin Birth and the Lord Jesus Christ dealing Satan a deathblow (crushing his head) at the cross of Calvary.

 Genesis 4 is such a sad account of the fall unfolding.
 Abel’s offering included faith while Cain’s did not (Hebrews 11:4).
 God spoke to Cain warning him that sin was knocking on the door of his heart.
 We read God’s words to Cain in: